Clamshell Quilt, Captain Ahab & the Whale and more...

-I was saying to my hubby just the other day, how I thought it strange that I had found quilts all through the spring, summer, and fall, but this winter hadn't found any.
-Well I spoke too soon because just a few days ago, he spotted one for me that I just fell in love with.
+I was saying to my son that I had found quilts all through the spring, summer, and fall, but this winter hadn't found any.
+Well I spoke too soon because just a few days ago, I found this and simply fell in love with it.
 Grant you it is modern, made entirely by machine, but was so lovely and such a good price I had to have it.
 Besides it has been really cold here lately and nothing could be better right now than another good quilt on the bed.

 The best I can tell, pattern wise, is this is a take off of a center medallion clam-shell pattern, very beautifully done.
 If anyone knows the name of this exact pattern please leave a comment.